How to choose a perfect resort in the Maldives?

 Facilities in the Resort

 As you’ll be confined on your island, the resort’s amenities and restaurants will be the only ones to which you will have easy access during your stay.
-So, your resort must have all of the infrastructure that you may prefer and need during your stay.
+Therefore, your resort should have all the necessary infrastructure that you may prefer or need during your stay.
 Fitness center, spa packages, multiple dining options, golf courts, kids club, pubs, live performances, dance floor, indoor sports, and excursions are just a few of the facilities that will keep you entertained when you are not in the mood to swim in the water or sunbathe on the beach.
-Some hotels provide unusual activities such as dining on a desert island, a private yacht trip, underwater spa therapy, and a cinema beneath the stars, among others.
-Check to see if they spark your interest.
+Some hotels offer unique activities, such as dining on a desert island, a private yacht trip, underwater spa therapy, and a cinema beneath the stars, among others.
+Please check to see if they spark your interest.

 Size of the Island

-You’ll be vacationing on the island for at least 3-to 4 days.
+You’ll be vacationing on the island for at least 3 to 4 days.
 Therefore, the size of the island matters, as some are barely 300 meters long.
 If it is very small, there will be few places to walk/bike, and you will quickly become bored in your paradise.
 A larger island also offers more privacy as rooms would not be placed too close to each other.
-If the resort has plenty of rooms, it guarantees superior amenities and lively vibes that are ideal for families and larger groups.
+If the resort has a large number of rooms, it guarantees superior amenities and a lively atmosphere that are ideal for families and larger groups.
 In recent years, hotels have been developed on manmade islands with no vegetation, palms, or woods.
 Drone photographs of the hotel can be used to check this.
 It is preferable to stay away from such islands.

 I mentioned the names of a few resorts earlier.
 I’d like to state unequivocally that I have not stayed in them and am in no way associated with them.
 Ozen Reserve Bolifushi is the only resort I’ve stayed at.